 Personalized recommendations.
 It implies that users’ behavior is analyzed by special algorithms to offer them products they would be happy to buy.
-So, the user experience becomes better, and business acquires regular customers.
+So, the UX becomes better, and business acquires regular customers.

 Chatbots.
-The technology helps users learn answers to popular questions about their orders and form a feeling that your platform is worth their trust.
-As a result, the next time the buyers will need to order something, even if it’s an expensive product, there is no doubt that they will come to your marketplace, preferring it to others.
+The technology helps users learn answers to popular questions about their orders and form a feeling that your ecommerce application is worth their trust.
+As a result, the next time the buyers need to order something, even if it’s an expensive product, you can be sure that they will opt for your services, preferring them to others.

 Subscriptions.
-Marketplaces and sellers can offer subscription plans for products chosen by buyers—so, they receive the products regularly, for example, monthly.
-It looks like a magazine subscription and helps businesses form a constant and predictable source of income.
+Marketplaces and sellers can offer subscription plans for products preferred by buyers—so, they receive the products regularly (for example, monthly).
+It looks like a magazine subscription and helps businesses increase retention rates and form a predictable source of income.

-Programming language you prefer for a marketplace platform building can help you save money and time as well as can lead to wasting them.
+The programming language you prefer for building a marketplace app can help you save money and time, as well as can lead to wasting them.
 Golang is an up-to-date language developed for Google and often chosen for high performance, multithreading, numerous tools and libraries, and easy code.
 Thanks to the benefits of the language, it provides a developer team an opportunity to create and launch a marketplace significantly faster than with other languages.